TeeChorYang/WebDevelopmentProject-2/README.md

 #Web Development #University Assignment #Diploma Level

 In this assignment, students need to selece one of four system categories.
 And we have selected Club and Society Management System.
-Students need to utilise what they have previously learned to provide the analysis, design model and a functioning system.
+Students need to utilise what they have previously learned, so that they can provide the analysis, design model and develop a functioning system.

 By using HTML, JavaScript, CSS, PHP, SQL, together with the XAMPP to accomplish this Assignment.